cdotrus/clif/README.md

 The command-line processor has the ability to:

-- Accept long options for flags and optionals
+- Accept long options for flags and options
     - `--verbose`, `--output a.out`

-- Accept _switches_ (short options) for flags and optionals
+- Accept _switches_ (short options) for flags and options
     - `-v`, `-o a.out`

 - Accept positional arguments